namoray/nineteen/docs/dev.md

 ## Get started with bittensor

 Use these https://docs.bittensor.com/ to help you with most steps
-1. Create a wallet with a coldkey and 2 hotkeys - one for mining and one for validating
+1. Create a wallet with a coldkey and 2 hotkeys - one for mining and one for validating.
+    - Call the validator hotkey "vali"
+    - Call the miner hotkey "1"
 2. Have some testtao transferred to your coldkey from someone you know that has testtao (you can't use the faucet)
 3. Register your hotkey for validating with the network (you need to do this before you can validate)
 4. Register your hotkey for mining with the network (you need to do this before you can mine)
 5. Follow the validating.md / mining.md docs first until you get to the notes telling you to come back here
+    - Use port 4001 for the miner port

 ## For dev without docker: